pediredlaSuman/Deadlock-Game-Theory/README.md

 #### Bargaining and Negotiation:
 Are essential for resolving deadlocks, allowing parties to reach agreements.
 Modeled by game theory, they consider variables like bargaining power and commitment tactics.
 Understanding these dynamics promotes collaboration and win-win solutions.

 ---
+### Framework

+1. **Initiation**: Define parameters such as the number of players, strategies, and payoff matrix structure.
+2. **Strategic Interactions**: Analyze the challenges of balancing cooperation and self-interest in strategic interactions.
+3. **Conflict Resolution**: Explore methods for resolving conflicts and achieving mutual benefits in competing interest scenarios.
+4. **Cooperation Dynamics**: Investigate factors influencing cooperation preferences among players.
+5. **Decision-Making Complexity**: Address the complexity of decision-making processes, especially in achieving optimal outcomes.
+6. **Real-World Application**: Apply insights to practical domains like economics, politics, and social dynamics.
+7. **Conclusion**: Summarize key findings, implications, and future research directions in deadlock game theory.

+---